 As a nationally recognized personal injury law firm, our attorneys are dedicated to pursuing complex and large scale litigation on behalf of people — especially veterans — across the country.

 The Detroit, Michigan, office of Weitz & Luxenberg was opened by Paul Novak and his colleagues Diana Gjonaj and Gregory Stamatopoulos in 2017.
-Their tightly knit team allows for a close working relationship, to better serve our clients.
+Their team has expanded as the office has grown to take on national environmental and pharmaceutical cases.

-Opening the Detroit office allows Weitz & Luxenberg to have a physical presence in the middle – the heart, if you will – of our great nation.
+The Detroit office allows Weitz & Luxenberg to have a physical presence in the middle — the heart, if you will — of our great nation, in a city that is known for its grit and determination.
 We have boots on the ground to continue our long history of achieving major financial verdicts and settlements for our clients.

 It also puts us in proximity to where some of today’s worst water contamination situations are occurring.
 Weitz & Luxenberg is dedicated to standing up for people who have been hurt by corporate greed and negligence.